 It is no secret that one of the biggest challenges academics face (outside the brutality of the job market) is staying on track in writing and publishing.
 The inherent isolation of writing combined with the challenges of adapting to life as an academic can leave even the most successful scholar struggling to produce.

 As with all things related to the Ph.D, the Professor Is In is dedicated to helping you succeed.
-We created a range of services to help you overcome the two elephant-sized roadblocks to your productivity — procrastination and isolation.
+We created two different programs to help you tackle the two elephant-sized roadblocks to your productivity — procrastination and isolation.

 Are you a tenure track professor struggling to get your article finished?
 Have a book chapter that is languishing?
 Are you teaching on a contingent contract, juggling your limited time to get the publications you need to go on the market again?
 Are you grad student looking for that final push over the finish line?
 In other words, are you an academic writer?
 This course is for you.

 Unstuck is a 12-step, self-guided course that walks you step-by-step through acquiring the tools and practices of a productive academic writing practice.
 Membership includes access to daily blog posts, checklists, coaching videos and live webinars with Productivity Coach Kel Weinhold as well as interaction with a writing community.
 Each part of the course is designed to help you identify your negative habits and rewire your brain for regular and enjoyable writing!